-Year: II Semester: I Total: 7 hours /week Lecture: 4 hour/week Practical: 3 hours/week Lab: 0 hours/week
+Year: II Total: 7 hours /week

+Semester: I Lecture: 4 hour/week

+Practical: 3 hours/week

 This course is designed to provide students with a comprehensive understanding and practice of the principles, techniques, and processes involved in the production and processing of milk and milk hygiene.
 This course covers various aspects, including milk collection, quality control, pasteurization, homogenization, separation, and organization involved in milk processing and marketing.
 Students will gain practical knowledge through hands-on training, laboratory exercises, and industry visits, enabling them to develop the skills necessary for a successful career in the milk processing industry.